AxG-CLD-Operation-Rolling-Thunder/sandbox-deployment/DEPLOYMENT_GUIDE.md

 python -c "from agent.agent import root_agent; print(f'Agent loaded with {len(root_agent.tools)} tools')"

 # Expected output:
-# Agent loaded with 13 tools
+# Plan on a Page Agent initialized with 18 tools
-# VERTEX_SEARCH_ENGINE_ID environment variable not set
 ```

 #### Test Core Functions
 1. Open http://localhost:8000 in your browser
-2. Test content review with sample text
-3. Generate a blog post outline
-4. Create headlines for a topic
+2. Test creating a new Plan on a Page
+3. Upload and analyze an existing plan draft
+4. Test G/R/L assignment guidance

 ## RAG Setup (Optional)